-Originally the sanctuary had eight pillars, and was probably dedicated to goddess Mut.
+The "chapel of the imperial cult" refers to a section of the Luxor Temple, that was originally constructed as a snactuary dedicated to goddess Mut.
 In the fourth century CE, the Roman imperial government, capitalizing on the site’s earlier significance, converted the temple into a military camp and constructed a lavishly painted cult chamber dedicated to the four emperors of the Tetrarchy.
+The chapel’s transformation from a space dedicated to Egyptian deities into a sanctuary dedicated to the Roman imperial cult reflects the integration of Roman political authority into the long-standing religious landscape of Thebes.

 The apse of the Roman sanctuary in the south-western wall, it was converted in to a church cira 300 CE after the Diocletian's persecution of Christians in Egypt.
 It was transformed, and an apse installed during the Era of the Martyrs along with a few other churches around the site.
 The small entrance in the apse (peek inside) leads to the offering hall of Alexander the Great.
 Adapted from a Pharaonic building of the time of Amenophis III the central hall that is described by all the leading authorities as a Christian church.